Airport Improvement Program

 Deadlines

-October 1, 2018 to September 30, 2019 FAA Regional and District Offices may have supplemental local deadlines to facilitate orderly program implementation.
-Primary airport sponsors must notify FAA by May 2 of each fiscal year or another date specified by Federal Register notice of their intent to apply for funds to which they are entitled under Section 47102 of Title 49, United States Code.
-A reminder is normally published annually in the Federal Register.
+October 1, 2022 to September 30, 2023 These deadline dates of October 1, 2022 to September 30, 2023 are for the current fiscal year for AIP.
+FAA Regional and District Offices may have supplemental local deadlines to facilitate orderly program implementation.
+Application deadlines for COVID-19 Airports Programs: For CARES: while there was no specific application deadline, FAA intent was to award grants and obligate these funds on an expedited basis.
+For ARPA the application deadlines have passed.
+For the annual AIP grant program, typically airport sponsors generally must notify the FAA by the Spring of each fiscal year or another date specified by Federal Register notice of their intent to apply for funds to which they are entitled under Section 47102 of Title 49, United States Code.
+The "intent to apply" deadline is followed by an application deadline usually dated 1-2 months later, also as specified in the Federal Register notice.
+Reminder normally published annually in the Federal Register.
 Other sponsors are encouraged to submit early in the fiscal year and to contact the appropriate FAA Regional or District Office for any supplemental local deadlines.
 Sponsors must formally accept grant offers no later than September 30 for grant funds appropriated in that fiscal year.
+For BIL AIG funds allocations are posted annually and available in the first quarter of each individual FY through FY2026.
+There is no specific application deadline but the allocations are only available to the airport for 4 years.
+For BIL ATP and FCT competitive discretionary programs the application deadlines are outlined in the annual Notices of Funding Opportunity (NOFO) - NOFOs will be issued annually for available funds through FY2026.

 Approval/Disapproval Decision Time